konstantinosGombakis/camundaCustomForms/readme.md

 # Java
 ## Introduction
 This is a Java Spring Boot Demo Application as an example of integrating Camunda Forms and TaskListener within a Java Spring Boot framework.
-It automates a process that triggers an email to the logged-in user, asking them to set a temperature value.
-The process ends when the user submits the temperature value.
+At the beginning the user sets a temperature value through a user task.
+If the temperature is above 100, the process triggers a service task that automatically sends an email notification to the user who submitted the temperature, informing them of the high temperature condition.

 ## Getting Started